 - The strand lifting unit, which consists of a hydraulic centre-hole jack along with upper and lower anchorages.

-VSL’s equipment pool includes a large variety of hydraulic jacks with piston-strokes that reach capacities anywhere from 100kN to 5,800kN.
+VSL’s heavy lifting equipment pool includes a large variety of hydraulic jacks with piston-strokes that reach capacities anywhere from 100kN to 5,800kN.

 Units can be used in tandem when loads that are exceptionally heavy need moved or when high speeds are required.